apache/datasketches-website/docs/Quantiles/SketchingQuantilesAndRanksTutorial.md

 And this is certainly true of the table above.

 ## The challenge of duplicates
-With real data we often encounter duplicate values in the stream.
+With real data we often encounter duplicate quantiles in the stream.
 Let's examine this next table.

 | Quantile:    | 10  | 20  | 20  | 20  | 50  |
 | ------------ | --- | --- | --- | --- | --- |
 | Natural Rank | 1   | 2   | 3   | 4   | 5   |

 As you can see *q(r)* is straightforward.
 But how about *r(q)*?
-Which of the rank values 2, 3, or 4 should the function return given the value 20?
+Which of the ranks 2, 3, or 4 should the function return, given the quantile 20?
 Given this data, and our definitions so far, the function *r(q)* is ambiguous.
 We will see how to resolve this shortly.

 ## The challenge of approximation
 By definition, sketching algorithms are approximate, and they achieve their high performance by discarding data.
-Suppose you feed *n* items into a sketch that retains only *m < n* items.
-This means *n-m* values were discarded.
-The sketch must track the value *n* used for computing the rank and quantile functions.
-When the sketch reconstructs the relationship between ranks and values *n-m* rank values are missing creating holes in the sequence of ranks.
+Suppose you feed *n* quantiles into a sketch that retains only *m < n* quantiles.
+This means *n-m* quantiles were discarded.
+The sketch must track the quantity *n* used for computing the rank and quantile functions.
+When the sketch reconstructs the relationship between ranks and quantiles, *n-m* quantiles are missing creating holes in the ordered sequence.
 For example, examine the following tables.

 The raw data might look like this, with its associated natural ranks.